alosadagrande/tekton-dpdk/blog.md

 ## Development cluster configuration

 This cluster is in charge of running the DPDK application pipeline.
-It can be seen as an OpenShift cluster focused on development, a central point where all the different teams inside the company create and configure their automated builds, deployments or pipelines in general.
+It can be seen as an OpenShift cluster focused on development, a central point where all the different teams within a company create and configure their automated builds, deployments or pipelines in general.

 OpenShift Pipelines Operator from OperatorHub is installed.
 So we can start by creating a project called _dpdk-build-testpmd_ where the automated pipeline will be executed.